EzeOnoky/Project-Base-Learning-8/README.md

 ## ***CONFIGURE APACHE AS A LOAD BALANCER***

-1. - Create an Ubuntu Server 20.04 EC2 instance and name it Project-8-apache-lb, so your EC2 list will look like this:
+1. - I Created an Ubuntu Server 20.04 EC2 instance and named it Project-8-apache-lb, below is the look of my EC2 list:

 <img width="736" alt="ECs running" src="https://user-images.githubusercontent.com/115954100/225525386-220a40b6-23ac-4e52-9ca4-997876b31b0d.png">

-2. - Open TCP port 80 on Project-8-apache-lb by creating an Inbound Rule in Security Group.
+2. - I opened TCP port 80 on Project-8-apache-lb by creating an Inbound Rule in Security Group.

-3. - Install Apache Load Balancer on Project-8-apache-lb server and configure it to point traffic coming to LB to both Web Servers:
+3. - I installed Apache Load Balancer on Project-8-apache-lb server and configure it to point traffic coming to LB to both Web Servers:

 ```
-#Install apache2
+#Install apache2 and its dependencies
 sudo apt update
 sudo apt install apache2 -y
 sudo apt-get install libxml2-dev

-#Enable following modules:
+#Enable following modules that will enable the apache work well:
 sudo a2enmod rewrite
 sudo a2enmod proxy
 sudo a2enmod proxy_balancer